Configuration#

 Integrations Configuration#

-Integrations in the DS Wizard use external APIs.
+Integrations in the DSW use external APIs.
 Sometimes, we might need some configured variables, such as API keys or endpoints.
 For example, integration with ID dbase

 might use the following configuration.